rjkerrison/2014-blog/ge2015/libdem.md

-Prior to the current government, the Liberal Democrats were seen by many as the only real alternative to a ping-pong system of Parliament, with periodic switches between Labour and Conservative governments effecting an oscillatory economy.
+Prior to the current government, the Liberal Democrats were seen by many as the only real alternative to a ping-pong system of Parliament, with periodic switches between Labour and Conservative governments effecting an oscillatory welfare system and changing little else.

-Essentially, if you were bored of Westminster doing nothing more than turning welfare up to eleven and back down to nought every decade or so, Liberal Democrats were the party for you.
+Essentially, if you were bored of Westminster turning welfare up to eleven and back down to nought every decade or so, Liberal Democrats were the party for you.
-This let them have policies on other issues and generally they were the only among the big three to even admit that mental health was a thing, let alone a social issue.
+This let them be the voice on societal policies instead of being economicentric.
+Generally, they were the only party among the big three to even admit that mental health was a thing, let alone a social issue.

 ## General Election 2015 Manifesto

-First mention of mental health: page 1 of a 158-page manifesto.
+First mention of mental health?
+Page 1 of a 158-page manifesto.
 It's there on the front cover.

 <blockquote>Invest £8 billion to
 improve our NHS